stelatron/HoyControl/README.md

-# HoyControle
+# HoyControl
-HoyControle is a Python script that controles Hoymiles micro-inverters to switch off solar panles when the day-ahead electricity price becomes negative.
+HoyControl is a Python script that controls Hoymiles micro-inverters to switch off solar panles when the day-ahead electricity price becomes negative.
 The code provides the following features

 - It handles exceptions when the Hoymiles server rejects connection
 - It checks prices only once and sleeps until the electricity price sign changes